UFC 176: Background

-The event was expected to be headlined by a UFC Featherweight Championship rematch between the former champion José Aldo and challenger Chad Mendes.
+The event was expected to be headlined by a UFC Featherweight Championship rematch between at the time champion José Aldo and challenger Chad Mendes.
 Their first fight at UFC 142 ended in a first round KO victory in favor of Aldo.
 However, on July 2, Aldo pulled out of the fight due to an injury suffered in training.

 Subsequent to Aldo's injury, the event was cancelled on July 8, when the UFC announced they were unable to replace the original main event fight and with less than a month before the event, the decision was made to postpone the event – though the promotion said the numbering scheme for already scheduled pay-per-views after it will remain in consecutive order.
 The fights booked for this event were shifted to other upcoming cards.
 Aldo and Mendes eventually fought at UFC 179.

 This was the second time, following UFC 151 in August 2012, that the promotion was forced to cancel an event because of a lack of a high profile fight to fill a main event spot.